MHickey2/First_Project/README.md

 #### User Experience Checklist for Confirmation Page

-- The layout focuses the user's attention on the essential details needed for the webinar I.e. The date and time and the location.
+- The layout focuses the user's attention on the essential details needed for the webinar i.e. The date and time and the location.
 - The images reinforce the details in the information panels.
 Making use of skeuomorphism by using objects i.e. Zoom Logo and Scheduling Icons, concepts easily recognized by users.
 -The background is uncomplicated so necessary information is easily found.
 -The user is informed on what the next steps will be in relation to the webinar.